-I, , grade have read the above ILS Student-Athlete Handbook and understand what the expectations are of me as a member of the ILS student- athlete body.
-I agree to uphold and follow the policies described within and understand that any violation can and will result in actions by the coach, Athletic Director, Dean of Students, and/or the Principal.

-Student Signature: Date:

-As a parent of an athlete in this school, I promise:

-- To accompany my child to as many orientation and informational meetings offered by the Athletic Department, as my schedule will permit. - To work closely with all school personnel to ensure an appropriate academic as well as athletic experience for my child while he/she is in high school. - To assure that my child will attend all scheduled practices and athletic contests.
-To require my child to abide by the Athletic Department's training rules.

-• To acknowledge the ultimate authority of the coach to determine strategy and player selection.
+I,, grade have read the above ILS Studer Athlete Handbook and understand what the expectations are of me as a member of the IL student- athlete body.
+I agree to uphold and follow the policies described within and understar that any violation can and will result in actions by the coach, Athletic Director, Dean of Student and/or the Principal. .S nd Student Signature: Date: As a parent of an athlete in this school, I promise: To accompany my child to as many orientation and informational meetings offered by th Athletic Department, as my schedule will permit. е To work closely with all school personnel to ensure an appropriate academic as well a athletic experience for my child while he/she is in high school. ₹S To assure that my child will attend all scheduled practices and athletic contests.
+To requi re my child to abide by the Athletic Department's training rules.
+To acknowledge the ultimate authority of the coach to determine strategy and play. er selection.
 To maintain positive cheering at all athletic contests.

-- To promote mature behavior from students and parents during athletic contests. - To work cooperatively with other parents and school personnel to ensure a wholesome and successful athletic program for our school. - To work closely with coaches and other school personnel to identify a reasonable and realistic future for my child as a student athlete.

-I acknowledge I have received and read the Immaculata-LaSalle High School Athletic Handbook.

-Parent/Guardian Signature: Date: -

-Print Parent/Guardian Name:
+To promote mature behavior from students and parents during athletic contests.
+To work cooperatively with other parents and school personnel to ensure a wholeson and successful athletic program for our school.
+1e To work closely with coaches and other school personnel to identify a reasonable ar realistic future for my child as a student athlete. าด I acknowledge I have received and read the Immaculata-LaSalle High School Athle Handbook. tic Parent/Guardian Signature: Date: Print Parent/Guardian Name:

-2023-2024 Immaculata-La Salle High School Concussion Policies
+Immaculata-La Salle High School Concussion Policies